-You and your doctor will decide if a VBAC is right for you.
-Talk with your health care provider about the risks and benefits for you and your baby.
+You and your provider will decide if a VBAC is right for you.
+Talk with your provider about the risks and benefits for you and your baby.

 Every woman's risk is different, so ask what factors matter most for you.
 The more you know about VBAC, the easier it will be to decide if it is right for you.

-If your doctor says that you can have a VBAC, chances are good that you can have one with success.
-Around 3 out of 4 women who try VBAC are able to deliver vaginally.
+If your provider says that you can have a VBAC, the chances are good that you can have one with success.
+Most women who try VBAC are able to deliver vaginally.

-Keep in mind, you can try for a VBAC, but you may need a C-section anyway.
+Keep in mind, you can try for a VBAC, but you may still need a C-section.

-Berghella V, Landon MB.
+Landon MB, Grobman WA.
+Vaginal birth after cesarean delivery.
 In: Gabbe SG, Niebyl JR, Simpson JL, et al, eds.
 Obstetrics: Normal and Problem Pregnancies.
-6th ed.
-Philadelphia, Pa: Saunders Elsevier; 2012:chap 20.
+7th ed.
+Philadelphia, PA: Elsevier; 2017:chap 20.

 Williams DE, Pridjian G. Obstetrics.
 In: Rakel RE, Rakel DP, eds.
 Textbook of Family Medicine.
 9th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 20.